GilaZeus/collatz_conjecture/README.md

 Obviously, differences become 0 with time.
 That means that from some point, the `log(k * x_n + b)` can be represented as a linear function `m * x_n + q`.

-And since it is a linear function, we can definitely find a natural x_n that solves it, what refutes the Collatz conjecture.
+And since it is a linear function, we can definitely find a natural x_n (and an x to x_n) that solves it, what refutes the Collatz conjecture.